pCloud Review

 pCloud FAQs

-Yes, pCloud offer a 10GB account to everyone which is 100% free to use!
-Additional storage up to 10TB is available on one of many premium plans and additional services including access to the encrypted vault (Crypto) and up to 365 days of extended version history are also available to add-on at an additional cost.
+Yes, pCloud offer a 10GB free account for everyone!
+Additional storage up to 10TB is available on one of many premium plans as are and additional services including the encrypted vault (pCloud Crypto) plus up to 365 days of extended file version history.

-Holders of a premium pCloud account can optionally make use of the Crypto vault service, this makes use of full AES 256-bit end-to-end encryption with all data also being transferred over secure TSL/SSL connections between client devices and pCloud servers.
+Premium pCloud accounts can optionally make use of the pCloud Crypto vault service.
+This special area of the pCloud account makes use of full AES 256-bit zero-knowledge encryption thus ensuring all data transferred between client devices and pCloud servers is kept securely protected at all times.

-Yes, in my opinion pCloud is a safe and reliable operation which takes the privacy and security of its user’s data very seriously.
-Based in privacy friendly Switzerland and offering users strong encryption options, TLS/SSL file transfers and the option to store data either in the USA or EU data centres shows just some of the commitments pCloud are making to help prove their trustworthiness as a leading cloud provider.
+Yes, in my own opinion pCloud is a very safe and reliable operation which takes the privacy and security of its user’s and their data very seriously.
+Based in privacy friendly Switzerland as an organisation and offering their users strong encryption, TLS/SSL transfers plus the option to store data either in the USA or EU data centres shows just some of the commitments pCloud are making to help prove their trustworthiness as a leading cloud provider.

-Whilst Google Drive is a big name in the cloud storage world and offers some great features (including Google Docs), it is my opinion that pCloud offers much better value thanks to their lifetime pricing plans alongside better security features such as the pCloud Crypto vault feature. pCloud also go over and above Google Drive in offering their users a choice of which data centre their data is stored in (a choice between the EU or the USA at present).
+Whilst Google Drive is a big name in the cloud storage world and offer some great features (including Google Docs), it is my opinion that pCloud offers much better value thanks to their lifetime pricing plans and upgraded security features including the pCloud Crypto vault. pCloud also go over and above Google Drive in offering their users a choice of which data centre their data is stored in (a choice between the EU or the USA at present).

 pCloud Alternatives

-In this section of my review, I will be looking at some alternatives to pCloud.
-This will be focused on cloud storage solutions which are not only very easy to use and keenly priced, but those featuring many comparable features to those found in pCloud including the encrypted vault, backup utilities, desktop synchronisation software and secure link sharing tools amongst many others.
+In this section of my review, I will be looking at some good alternatives to pCloud.
+This will be focused on cloud storage solutions which are not only very easy to use and keenly priced, but those featuring many comparable features to those found in pCloud.

 1) Google Drive

-With one of the most generous allocations of free cloud storage on the market (currently set at 15GB) alongside many other great cloud related features and collaboration tools, Google Drive is undoubtedly one of the leading cloud storage services!
+Featuring one of the most generous allocations of free cloud storage on the market (currently set at 15GB) alongside many other great cloud related features, Google Drive is undoubtedly one of the leading cloud storage services as of right now.

 pcloud review - google drive alternative

-Adding to this core 15GB of free storage are several other useful tools including the (excellent) Google Docs service, desktop synchronisation software (with a built-in backup client), secure link sharing services, an excellent web-based file manager plus smartphone apps for both iOS and Android.
+Adding to this core 15GB of free cloud storage are several other useful tools including the (excellent) Google Docs service, desktop synchronisation software (with a built-in backup client), secure link sharing, an excellent web-based file manager plus smartphone apps for both iOS and Android.

 Google Drive is available with 15GB of free cloud storage alongside premium plans which start at $19.99 / year for 100GB and go up to 2TB for just $99.99 / year.
 More information on Google Drive (Google One) and further pricing options can be found at the official Google Drive website.